delapuente/RFCs/0023-executor-primitive.md

 | **Updated**       | 2025-08-30                                   |

 ## Summary
-In Qiskit, the quantum computer interface is built around primitives, which are the fundamental operations carried by a quantum computer on a quantum circuit.
-Currently, Qiskit offers two such primitives: the Sampler and the Estimator.
-The Estimator primitive computes expectation values from circuits and observables, while the Sampler samples the output register from quantum circuit execution.
-Qiskit IBM Runtime provides optimized implementations of the Qiskit primitives for IBM Quantum hardware.
-In particular, the Qiskit Runtime Estimator leverages advanced error mitigation techniques to enhance the quality of results from noisy quantum computers.
-On a noiseless quantum computer, this Estimator could instead be constructed atop the Sampler, simplifying its implementation.
-However, given current noise levels, robust error mitigation is essential, requiring executing thousands or even millions of circuit variations to implement certain mitigation protocols.

-Advanced users might benefit from fine-grained control over the error mitigation strategy implementation, but transmitting how precisely to perform these circuit variations across cloud environments is inefficient.
-We found that this can be optimized using a "samplex", a data structure encoding all information about the randomization process and describing the way of producing these variations.
-The samplex enables efficient server-side generation of variations, with results transmitted back as samples accompanied by metadata, facilitating client-side implementation of error-mitigated estimations.
+This RFC proposes the introduction of a new **Executor primitive** into Qiskit as a vendor-agnostic substrate for execution.
+The Executor provides infrastructure through three core components—**Executor**, **ExecutorProgram**, and **ExecutorResult**—which capture the relationship between an execution engine, its semantics, and its results.

+The immediate motivation is to make **randomization semantics for error mitigation** first-class citizens in Qiskit.
+Today these workflows exist in an implicit and opaque form; this RFC proposes to standardize how users express their *intent* through annotations and portable representations.
+This enables fine-grained control, reproducibility, and composability of error-mitigation experiments while keeping provider implementations free to optimize expansion strategies.

+It is important to note that this RFC does **not** propose adopting a specific engine such as IBM’s Samplomatic into Qiskit.
+Instead, the scope is limited to defining the substrate (Executor) and the representation of user intent.
+Vendor implementations can build their own engines on top of these abstractions.
+Follow-up RFCs may introduce additional semantics or reference implementations (e.g. a noisy-statevector executor), but this proposal focuses on laying the foundation.

 ## Motivation
-The purpose of this development is addressing the growing demand within the quantum information science community for advanced error mitigation techniques.
-Users and researchers seek finer control over these techniques to improve the reliability of quantum computations, especially on noisy quantum hardware.
-Vendors like IBM have identified that users desire capabilities for precise noise learning, twirling, and expectation value calculations.
+The purpose of this proposal is to address the growing demand in the quantum information science community for advanced error-mitigation techniques.
+Users and researchers seek finer control over these methods to improve the reliability of computations on noisy quantum hardware, with interest in capabilities such as noise learning, twirling, and expectation value calculations.

-This proposal will enable Qiskit users to perform large-scale, backend-optimized error mitigation experiments without incurring the high network cost of transmitting thousands or millions of circuit variations.
-By shifting variation generation to the backend through a portable DSL, researchers can run advanced techniques more efficiently.
+Qiskit already supports large-scale mitigation experiments, but today the process is **implicit**—difficult to explain, compose, or control.
+By shifting circuit-variation generation to the backend through a portable representation, researchers can run these workflows more efficiently and without the high network cost of transmitting thousands of circuit variants.
+Making this process explicit also enables reproducibility through seeds and access to structured metadata for post-processing.

-Today, Qiskit users can already run large-scale error mitigation experiments, but the process is **implicit**—it is difficult to explain and difficult to compose, and users have no direct control over how circuit variations are generated or how mitigation is applied.
-This proposal introduces the **samplex** data structure, a portable object specifying explicitly encoding all information about the randomization process itself.

-With this, researchers can tailor error mitigation to their needs.
-The approach preserves backend optimizations while giving users fine-grained control, reproducibility through deterministic seeds, and access to structured metadata for postprocessing.
+To support this, we propose a new **Executor primitive**.
+The Executor provides a vendor-agnostic substrate for execution where semantics are captured in an **ExecutorProgram**.
+This allows providers to expose arbitrary programming models and gives Qiskit a single, extensible foundation for advanced semantics— with error mitigation as a leading use case, but equally applicable to future methods such as estimation, hybrid execution, noise learning protocols, or shot scheduling.

 ## User Benefit
-This proposal will primarily benefit researchers and practitioners working with noisy quantum hardware who require precise control over error mitigation strategies.
-By making the variation generation process explicit and user-definable, it empowers users to explore and tune novel error mitigation techniques.
+This proposal will primarily benefit researchers and practitioners working with noisy quantum hardware who require precise control over advanced execution semantics.
+Error mitigation is a leading example: by making variation generation explicit and user-definable, users can explore and tune mitigation techniques more directly.

-Backend and platform developers will also benefit, as the **samplex** data structure creates a standard interface for describing randomization strategies that can be implemented consistently across vendors.
+Backend and platform developers will also benefit, as the proposed **representation** for variations and execution semantics provides a standard interface that can be implemented consistently across vendors.
 This improves portability, reduces vendor lock-in, and enables backends to apply optimizations without sacrificing user intent.

-Finally, the broader Qiskit community, including educators and tool developers, will gain a clearer and more composable model for error mitigation workflows, making it easier to experiment, reproduce results, and share techniques.
+Finally, the broader Qiskit community, including educators and tool developers, will gain a clearer and more composable model for execution workflows, making it easier to experiment with new techniques, reproduce results, and share methods.

 ## Design Proposal
 The intent of the following listing is to demonstrate how a user could leverage the new interface to implement a client-side basic estimator.